-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended August 31, 2022
+CENTRAL COVENTRY FIRE DISTRICT, RHODE ISLAND Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended August 31, 2023

-Net change in fund balances - total governmental funds \$ (252,154) Amounts reported for governmental activities in the statement of activities are different from the amounts reported as fund expenditures because: Governmental funds reported capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 257,167 Amounts reported for governmental activities in the statement of activities are different from the amounts reported as fund expenditures because: Governmental funds reported capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation expense exceeded capital outlays and adjustments in the current period.
-Capital outlay 33,600 Depreciation expense (160,322) (126,722) Property taxes, Rescue Run Fees and Tax Sale and Other Fees Receivable that are not collected in the current period and do not represent current financial resources are deferred in the fund financial statements, however they are recognized as revenues in the statement of activities.
-Decrease in unavailable tax revenue from fiscal 2021 Decrease in unavailable rescue fee revenue from fiscal 2021 Increase in tax sale and other fees receivable from fiscal 2021 (13,298) (10,581) 1,927 Changes in the District's Net Pension Assets, Deferred Outflows of Resources related to pension plans or Net Pension Liability and Deferred Inflows of Resources related to pension plans result in an increase or decrease to the pension expense reported in the Statement of Activities.
+Capital outlay Depreciation expense (163,682) (163,682) Property taxes, Rescue Run Fees and Tax Sale and Other Fees Receivable that are not collected in the current period and do not represent current financial resources are deferred in the fund financial statements, however they are recognized as revenues in the statement of activities.
+Increase / (Decrease) in unavailable tax revenue from fiscal 2022 Incease / (Decrease) in unavailable rescue fee revenue from fiscal 2022 (Decrease/ (Increase) in tax sale and other fees receivable from fiscal 2022 (62,294) 15,106 (944) Changes in the District's Net Pension Assets, Deferred Outflows of Resources related to pension plans or Net Pension Liability and Deferred Inflows of Resources related to pension plans result in an increase or decrease to the pension expense reported in the Statement of Activities.
 The effect of these adjustments resulted in a decrease in pension expense reported in the Statement of Activities.
 Also, under the modified accrual basis of accounting used in the governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
 In the statement of activities, however, which is presented on the full accrual basis, expenses and liabilities are recorded regardless of when financial resources are available.
-Net decrease in compensated absences29,920Net decrease in the net pension liability2,127,721Net increase in the net OPEB liability(67,400)Net decrease in deferred outflows(559,811)Claims & judgements(392,000)Net increase in deferred inflows(1,558,948) (420,518)
+Increase in government wide expenditures vs fund level due to increase in compensated absences(59,878)Decrease in government wide expenditures vs fund level due to decrease in net OPEB obligations119,520Decrease in government wide expenditures vs fund level due to payment of long term119,520 claims and judgements accrued in prioer periods but paid during fiscal 2023379,457Increase in governement wide expenditures vs fund level due to increases in net pension activities76,906 516,005 Change in net position of governmental activities \$ 561,358